15th Annual Governor’s Conference on LGBTQ Youth Schedule*

 3:00PM: Closing Session

-Walk the Talk: Creating Inclusive Classrooms – Mark Busch, Iowa Safe Schools
+Teaching All: Building Inclusive Schools for LGBTQ Youth – Mark Busch, Iowa Safe Schools

 As educators, it is important to not just claim allyship, but show it in the classroom.
 This workshop will discuss ways that teachers, paraeducators, and administrators can create more inclusive schools for LGBTQ youth on a daily basis.
 Participants will have the opportunity to ask questions and get direct answers from a former teacher.

-Understanding Trans Student Rights – Nicole Proesch, Iowa Department of Education
+Laws & Rights in High Schools – Nicole Proesch, Iowa Department of Education

 Understanding the law can be intimidating, especially if you feel your rights have been violated.
 This session will cover in detail both state and federal law regarding protections for transgender students, how these protections have evolved over time, and subsequent guidance to schools, teachers, parents, and students on what rights transgender students have at school.